Quartzing/Lexicon-Crawling/README.md

 # Python-Crawling

-It is my first time to do the crawling on Python.
-Recently a friend asked if I can get all of the terms and their explanations from lexicon.ft.com.
+Here is an example of Python crawling.
+The task is to get all of the terms and their explanations from lexicon.ft.com.
 After taking a look at its website I found that the term pages are indexed alphabetically.
-Seems like this is not a hard task.
+Now let's get started.

 ##Initial plan:
 After checking the url of the term pages, the followings are found: